auth0/kinesis-writable/README.md

 Note that `AWS.Kinesis.putRecord` is triggered instead of `AWS.Kinesis.putRecords` if `buffer.length==1`. `buffer.length` defaults to 5.

-`partitionKey` can be either an string or a function that accepts a message and returns a string.
+`partitionKey` can be either a string or a function that accepts a message and returns a string.
 By default it is a function that returns the current EPOCH (Date.now()).
 Example:

 ```javascript
 new KinesisWritable({